Onno Tunç: Death

 Onno Tunç died on 14 January 1996, when his private plane he was piloting crashed in bad weather on a mountain at Tazdağ near Selimiye village of Armutlu, Yalova on his journey from Bursa to Istanbul.
 Hasan Kanık, his friend aboard also died in the accident.
 Two amateur Turkish mountaineers who came from Istanbul to search for him were also found dead 6 days later because of hypothermia.
 Onno Tunç is buried in Şişli Armenian Catholic Cemetery in İstanbul.
 He was survived by two daughters Selin and Ayda from his first wife, Canan Ateş who was the first Turkish female athlete to swim a marathon.

 In 2002, a monument was erected in his memory at the crash site and in the city center of Yalova.
-The monument to the composer of Armenian origin was subjected to numerous vandalism over the course of the years.
+The monument to the composer of Armenian origin was subjected to numerous acts of vandalism over the course of the years.
 In 2012 Yalova City Hall completely disassembled the monument as the city council decided that the old monument was not aesthetic enough for such a valued composer, particularly in its vandalized state.
-A more artistic bronze (Tunç in Turkish) monument in the abstract shape of a G-clef was constructed as replacement.
+A more artistic bronze (Tunç in Turkish) monument in the abstract shape of a G-clef was constructed as a replacement.